MohitSojitra/taskify/README.md

  - Edit ( Change Color of the Board , change title) and Delete Board
  -  In Board Create Multiple Columns Like Backlog , Todo , In Progress , Testing , and Done
  - Edit Column (change color , change title , add Description ,  add Comment , etc) and delete Column.
- -  Add Member in Board (Multiple user access single board just like work space : Note- Back-end Complete , Integration remaining)
+ -  Add Member in Board (Multiple user access single board just like work space )
  -  And Much More Please Explore and give suggestion me in linkedin (https://in.linkedin.com/in/mohit-sojitra)
  <br/>